How different are the performance specs of “Pro” vs “Hobby” servos?

 – Peak Torque (oz-in): Yaskawa = 1184 / HomeshopCNC = 850

 – Max Speed: Yaskawa = 6000 rpm / HomeshopCNC = 4200 rpm

 – Voltage: Yaskawa = 200V AC / HomeshopCNC = 72V DC

-One interesting figure is to take the power consumption of the two and equalize what the torque should be from the HomeshopCNC were it to consume 750W.… Read the rest
+One interesting figure is to take the power consumption of the two and equalize what the torque should be from the HomeshopCNC were it to consume 750W.
+That value is 1042 oz-in, which is still less than the 1184 oz-in from the Yaskawa.
+AC servos are known to be more efficient, and that sort of quantifies it a little bit at 12-15% more efficient in producing torque for a given amount of power.

 I continue to be amazed, entertained, and intrigued when I see Simpson36’s work with his fancy 4th axis rig on his scratch-built mill.
 His latest is showing how to cut splines and other fairly exotic shapes using a lathe tool lashed to the side of the mill head: